Judging Criteria

 Ali-Arabnya-Picture-(1).jpg

-Ali Arabnya Director & Practice Lead, Quanta Technology
+Ali Arabnya, Director & Practice Lead, Quanta Technology

 Ali Arabnya is an experienced leader in power and energy infrastructure development and strategic management.
 He has extensively advised investor-owned utilities, energy developers, investment banks, regulatory agencies, international organizations, and Fortune 500 energy companies.
-His expertise includes strategic growth, risk & resilience, and sustainability.
+His expertise include strategic growth, risk & resilience, and sustainability.

 Brandon-Wong---Headshot-(square)-(1).jpeg